ulflor/wavepacket/doc/representations.rst

 ----------------------

-A multidimensional :py:class:`wavepacket.grid.Grid` is constructed as the direct product of one-dimensional grids, using the weighted DVR.
+A multidimensional :py:class:`wavepacket.grid.Grid` is constructed as the direct product of one-dimensional degrees of freedom using the weighted DVR.
 Hence, for example a two-dimensional wave function is given as

 .. math::
    :label: representation_2dgrid